 In Nigeria, we are working with the Lagos State Government to make sure that children don't miss out on their regular immunizations and that our existing services for malnourished children can continue.
 We are also supporting Cameroonian refugees with clean drinking water and hygiene kits, as well as sharing accurate and up-to-date information to displaced families.

 Globally, over a billion children and students have had their education disrupted by coronavirus.
 Almost 10 million may never return.80% of children we surveyed for our Protect A Generation report said they’ve learned little or nothing during the pandemic.

-We have launched our Save our Education campaign to call on governments to to keep learning alive during lockdowns with accessible distance learning, and to ensure every child returns to school when it's safe and to build better education systems for the future.
+We have launched our Save our Education campaign to call on governments to keep learning alive during lockdowns with accessible distance learning, ensure every child returns to school when it's safe and to build better education systems for the future.

 As in any crisis, children are at increasing risk of violence throughout the coronavirus pandemic, particularly girls and those in fragile settings.
 32% of households we surveyed for the Protect A Generation report told us that violence, including physical and emotional abuse, has occurred in the household during lock down.